telerik/kendo-ui-core/docs/controls/hybrid/listview/overview.md

 ### Icons

-Icons shift the whole listview to right.
+Icons shift the whole ListView to the right.
 The grouping headers are also indented.
-To activate this feature set `km-listview-icons` class.
+To activate this feature, set `km-listview-icons` class, as shown in the example below.

-#### Mobile ListView icons example
+###### Example

      <ul data-role="listview" class="km-listview-icons">
        <li data-icon="downloads"><a href="#drawer-home">Inbox</a></li>